Skip to content

 When an edit event includes lastSeenSequence, the processor uses the HasConflict helper to compare:

-1. Find the event that last modified this field
+1. Find the sequence number of the last event that modified this field (stored in NameSequence, DescriptionSequence, or FieldSequences on the entity)

-2. Compare its sequence number to the lastSeenSequence in the request
+2. Compare it to the lastSeenSequence in the request

 3. If lastSeenSequence < lastModifiedSequence, the field has been changed since the user last read it — conflict detected